Coloring Square-free Berge Graphs: Line-graphs

 Before proving this theorem, we need some definitions from \cite{CRST}.

 In a graph $H$, a \emph{branch} is a path whose interior vertices have degree~$2$ and whose ends have degree at least~$3$.
 A \emph{branch-vertex} is any vertex of degree at least~$3$.

 In a graph $G$, an \emph{appearance} of a graph $J$ is any induced subgraph of $G$ that is isomorphic to the line-graph $L(H)$ of a bipartite subdivision $H$ of $J$.
 An appearance of $J$ is \emph{degenerate} if either (a) $J=H=K_{3,3}$ (the complete bipartite graph with three vertices on each side) or (b) $J=K_4$ and the four vertices of $J$ form a square in $H$.
-Note that a degenerate appearance of a graph contains a square.
+Note that a degenerate appearance of a graph contains a square since in either case (a) or (b) the graph $H$ contains a square.
 An appearance $L(H)$ of $J$ in $G$ is \emph{overshadowed} if there is a branch $B$ of $H$, of length at least $3$, with ends $b_1,b_2$, such that some vertex of $G$ is non-adjacent in $G$ to at most one vertex in $\delta_H(b_1)$ and at most one in $\delta_H(b_2)$, where $\delta_H(b)$ denotes the set of edges of $H$ (vertices of $L(H)$) of which $b$ is an end.

 An \emph{enlargement} of a $3$-connected graph $J$ (also called a \emph{$J$-enlargement}) is any $3$-connected graph $J'$ such that there is a proper induced subgraph of $J'$ that is isomorphic to a subdivision of $J$.